hyweljohnllewellyn/html-form-netflify-example/README.md

 Script
 This is a step—by-step example showing how to create and deploy a website page with a contact form - from start to finish.

-I use the Netlify platform to host Manu static sites and landing pages and Netlify’s contact forms are great for these sites.
+I use the Netlify platform to host many static sites and landing pages and Netlify’s contact forms are great for these sites.

 Netlify forms also includes free spam protection and a way to redirect to your own success page.